 Why are oil prices crashing?

-- Under the shadow of the pandemic, it is estimated that oil demand will fall in 2020, with demand growth estimated to be 48 million barrels per day from the earlier forecast of 1.1 million barrels per day.
+- Amid the on-going pandemic, it is estimated that oil demand will fall in 2020, with demand growth estimated to be 48 million barrels per day from the earlier forecast of 1.1 million barrel per day.

 - This along with a reduction in factory output and transportation demand has also brought down the overall demand for oil.

-- The Organisation of Petroleum Exporting Countries (OPEC) had held an emergency meeting in February to recalibrate its production cuts for the rest of the year.
+- The Organisation of Petroleum Exporting Countries (OPEC) had held an emergency meeting on February to recalibrate its production cuts for the rest of the year.

 - It had planned to cut the production by another 1.5 million barrels per day until the end of this year, which would have reduced the global supplies by 3.6%.

-- However, Russia refused, as it did not want America’s shale companies to grow while benefiting from the policy of supply restraint stated within the OPEC+ deal.
+- However, Russia refused, as it did not want America’s shale companies to benefit from the policy of supply restraint stated within OPEC+ deal.

-- In response, Saudi Arabia had launched a price war, leading to the implosion of OPEC+.
+- In response, Saudi Arabia had launched a price war, leading to the collapse of OPEC+.

 - A price war is an economic tactic used by large players to regain market share.

 - It aims to cut prices, which forces firms’ competitors to do the same.
 Eventually, the smaller and marginal firms will struggle to survive such low prices, forcing them to quit the market.

 - This vacated market share will be regained by large firms.